 Tailored to fit the specific needs of individuals, Elderly Services may include (but are not limited to):

-Each year, between February and April, certified AARP volunteers and Community Action supports hundreds of Topeka and Shawnee County residents with annual income tax preparation assistance.
+Over the past year, between February and April, Peggy’s Tax and Accounting has partnered with Community Action to assist Topeka residents with annual income tax preparation.
 The service is provided free of charge.
 Trained preparers help area residents sort through new tax laws and regulations, complete all necessary forms, and ensure personal taxes are filed on time.
 The service also focuses on maximizing returns and helping qualified households access tax benefits, such as the Earned Income Tax Credit.
 Most returns can be e-filed.
 Refunds arrive between 8-15 days.
 Spanish translation services for tax preparation are available too.

 Our mobile food pantry provides food boxes to low-income individuals once month in Auburn and Rossville.
 To see if you qualify, call 785-836-4500.